Potatoes-can-hack/Tree-folders/README.md

 this is a interesting implemetation of the windows command: tree /f

-This program may work only on computer windows
+This program may work only on a windows computer